Page 1: Biography

 Ngati Tamatera leader

-This biography, written by Angela Ballara, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in April, 2002.
+This biography, written by Angela Ballara, was first published in the Dictionary of New Zealand Biography in 1990, and updated in April, 2002.

 Taraia Ngakuti, sometimes also known as Te Tumuhuia, was born in the late eighteenth century.
 He was the son of Te Kaharunga and of Rewa, daughter of Te Rangi-tu-mamao.
 His mana derived from his descent from Hine-ipu, sister of Te Mangapai, a great chief of Ngati Tama-Te-Ra and Ngati Maru, and one of the last great conquerors of the Coromandel Peninsula and Hauraki hinterlands from an early tribe, Ngati Huarere.
 Taraia was descended from early marriage alliances between this ancient people and Ngati Maru.
 He was a prominent leader from the 1820s.